TariqAHassan/BioVida/README.md

 ----

-BioVida is a experimental library designed to make it easy to gain access to existing biomedical data sets as well as build brand new, custom-made ones.
+BioVida is a library designed to make it easy to gain access to existing biomedical data sets as well as build brand new, custom-made ones.

 It is hoped that by vastly reducing, if not eliminating, the need for tedious